FFMG/myoddweb.piger/myodd/dynamic/readme.md

 This class tries to introduce dynamic typing to c++, basically we try to remove the 'type' from the variable.
 Rather the type is decided at runtime.

+### Home project

+The home project is [myoddweb.any](https://github.com/FFMG/myoddweb.any), this is where the latest code is located and kept up to date.

 ## Installation

 `::myodd::dynamic::Any` is a standalone class that consist of 2 files, `types.h` and `any.h` so just copy those 2 files where ever you need them, (in a subfolder might be a good idea).